 We’re excited to say that technology is helping make this a reality, allowing us to take almost real-time monitoring data and turn it into seamless reporting for hundreds of organizations.
 Over the years, we’ve noticed common needs in the way nonprofits and grant-makers track and manage information for impact reporting and developed Amp Impact as a packaged solution to align their efforts.
 With Amp Impact, grant-makers

-, providing a single platform for grant-makers to measure grantees’ outputs and outcomes and for grantees to submit quantitative and qualitative assessments.
+and grantees can collaborate on impact data, providing a single platform for grant-makers to measure grantees’ outputs and outcomes and for grantees to submit quantitative and qualitative assessments.

 “Both funders and grantees should be aligned in what change they are trying to create.
 Therefore, the data that the grantee should already be collecting to understand and validate their own ability to create change should be exactly what the funder needs to validate that they bought the change they thought they did.”